Parrot Respiratory Problems

 In late 2003, the Environmental Working Group (EWG), based in the United States, found that Teflon Toxicosis (or smoke inhalation due to the overheating of teflon pots and pans) is responsible for the deaths of thousands of pet birds each year, with the likelihood of many more cases going unreported.

-It turns out that when heated to above 600 degrees Fahrenheit, the teflon coating decomposes releasing up to 6 very toxic gases, which not only kills birds also makes humans sick as well.
+It turns out that when heated to above 600 degrees Fahrenheit, the teflon coating decomposes, releasing up to 6 very toxic gases, which not only kills birds also makes humans sick, as well.

 This has been called “Teflon toxicosis", and causes the lungs of birds to hemorrhage and then fill with fluid, eventually leading to suffocation.

 It’s a sad fact that in order to keep your bird safe, it is probably best to take all of your favorite non-stick cookware and replace it with either stainless steel or cast-iron, but don’t feel too bad, many a bird owner before has had to do the same!
+If you do choose to use teflon products, including cookware and heating devices, always stay close to monitor that it isn't overheating.

 4. Spray Cans, Chemicals and Cleaning Supplies